chloelubin/ab_test_results/README.md

 statsmodels and arrived at the same conclusion.

 By fitting a logistic regression model, we seek to predict two possible outcomes: conversion or no conversion.
-We see from the results summary table above that the likelihood of converting given that an indidividual was in the treatment group isn't statistically significant with a p-value of 0.19 (two-sided), confirming once again that we should stick with the old webpage.
+We see from the results summary table above that the likelihood of converting given that an individual was in the treatment group isn't statistically significant with a p-value of 0.19 (two-sided), confirming once again that we should stick with the old webpage.

 Lastly, we added a country variable to our regression model to see whether the region where individuals were located affected